kadynsky/skinport-assistant/README.md

 # Skinport Assistant

 This code will assist you in making the best deal for CSGO skins.
 It outputs the best item according to your preferences in a clear format.
+This micro-project wouldn't exist if not my dear fried A.Z.❤️

 ## Requirements
 To use this code, you will need to install the following modules on your computer: